Peasant revolt of 1775 in Bohemia: Revolt

-On March 20, 1775, peasant riots broke out in Náchod and Chlumec nad Cidlinou regions, the noblemen's offices and mansions were demolished, when peasants and peasants forced the abolition of the corvée.
-This was mainly fueled by a rumor that there is an imperial patent on the abolition of corvée, which the authorities are hiding from their subjects.
+On 20 March 1775, peasant riots broke out in Náchod and Chlumec nad Cidlinou regions, the noblemen's offices and mansions were demolished, when peasants and peasants forced the abolition of the corvée.
+This was mainly fueled by a rumor that there is an imperial patent on the abolition of corvée, which the Czech authorities were hiding from their subjects.
 In the first days, the uprising gained quite considerable support in the rural areas of the wide Polabí area (near Elbe river).
-On March 24, a delegation of several heads was sent to Prague, where they wanted to discuss the demands, but were stopped by the army in front of the city gates.
+On 24 March, a delegation of several heads was sent to Prague, where they wanted to discuss the demands, but were stopped by the army in front of the city gates.

-Main armoured clash occurred on 25th and 26 March, when about 500-1000 peasants, mostly equipped with improvised weapons, tried to storm chateau of Karlova Koruna in Chlumec nad Cidlinou, but were confronted by a group of a few hundred Austrian troops, who pushed them back, some of those forcing to run to the large pond placed nearby, causing several peasants killed or drowned.
+The main armed clash occurred on 25 and 26 March, when about 500-1000 peasants, mostly equipped with improvised weapons, tried to storm chateau of Karlova Koruna in Chlumec nad Cidlinou.
+They were confronted by a group of a few hundred Austrian troops, who pushed them back.
+Some peasants were forced to run to the large pond placed nearby, causing several to be killed by drowning.